KijijiCA/react-advertising/README.md

 # react-prebid

-Library for ad placements with [Prebid](http://prebid.org) header bidding in [React](https://reactjs.org) applications.
+A JavaScript library for ad placements with [Prebid](http://prebid.org) header bidding in [React](https://reactjs.org) applications.

+**Integrate ads in your app the “React way”: by adding ad components to your JSX layout!**

+* One central configuration file for all your GPT and Prebid placement config
+* One provider component that handles all the “plumbing” with *googletag* and *pbjs*, nicely hidden away
+* Ad slot components that get filled with creatives from the ad server when they mount to the DOM
+* Works well in single page applications with multiple routes
+* Suitable for server-side-rendering

+## Prerequisites

-To use it, you need to have a [Doubleclick for Publishers](https://www.google.com/intl/en/doubleclick/publishers/welcome/) (DFP) ad server set up, along with configuration to use Prebid in place.
+To use *react-prebid*, you need to have a [Doubleclick for Publishers](https://www.google.com/intl/en/doubleclick/publishers/welcome/)
+(DFP) ad server set up, along with configuration to use Prebid in place.
 Please refer to the [Prebid documentation](http://prebid.org/overview/intro.html) for details.